 Every time a child says, “look, Mom!” or a visitor sees an animal they’ve never seen before, education is happening.
 Every “Wow!” is a lesson.
 Our programs inspire children to learn and discover more about their world outside the classroom, and emphasize the ripple effect of humans on the ecosystem in which they live.
 The Aquarium has always included formal education programs as part of its mission, which target preschoolers, K-12 school children, college students, teachers and life-long learners.

 The average annual number of participants in the Aquarium’s onsite, online and outreach programs is 525,000.
 In 2021-22, visitation alone exceeded 465,000.
 In addition to general public admissions:

-- 410,000 people visit, including 25,000 who come on special days that feature oceanic or animal-related topics such as World Oceans Day, Shark Week and Crab Fisheries Day.
+- 260 trained volunteers interpret 418 marine species throughout the premises, and feature oceanic or animal-related topics such as World Oceans Day, Shark Week and Crab Fisheries Day.